 As a sales exec in a rapidly expanding organization, you have little room for error in building a sales team, especially when expanding globally.
 Rachel Bates, who was at one time the SVP of Sales & Marketing at Workable, first did it from her Boston office for U.S. outreach in 2017, then watched her Greek counterparts do the same in Athens at the end of 2018.
 Her key takeaway?
 Standardize your recruitment process.

 “I was tasked to build out my sales team from three to about 50 in a one-year span,” Rachel says.
 “I probably interviewed at least three or four different candidates for each of those hires – and that’s with me only interviewing at the finish line.
 Each of those positions probably had several dozens, if not more than a hundred, applicants before they came to me.”

 That’s a lot of resumes to sift through when building a sales team.
 A lot of interviews, a lot of assessments.
 Right?

 “That’s right,” Rachel agrees.

-“My colleagues Georgios [Gatos, VP of Growth] and Athina [Pitta, Sales Development Manager] also scaled rapidly in Athens earlier this year, very smoothly and efficiently, thanks to having a uniform process.”
+“My colleagues Georgios [Gatos, one-time VP of Growth] and Athina [Pitta, Sales Development Director] also scaled rapidly in Athens earlier this year, very smoothly and efficiently, thanks to having a uniform process.”

 The perils of winging it